 There is no public parking lot attached to the building and meter parking on the street is subject to availability.
 There is an EasyPark lot nearby on Seymour St. SWAN’s office building has one accessibility parking spot that is shared among all tenants in the building and may be available upon request.

 Bike racks are located alongside the building at Helmcken St. but due to construction, the racks at the main entrance are temporarily unavailable.
 If bike racks are full, a limited number of bikes and e-scooters can be parked inside the SWAN office.
+Our outlets are available for charging.

 The building is open to visitors Monday-Friday from 10 a.m.-4 p.m.
 Visitors may need building staff to open the front door for them.
 Our office is primarily a working space for staff and is only accessible through a fob, whether taking the stairs or elevator.
 Visitors are encouraged to contact SWAN staff if they’re planning to visit to ensure someone can let you into the office.
 Overhead lighting in the office can be dimmed.

 The two front doors to the building are usually open during visiting hours and can be opened via push buttons.
 Taking the stairs to the office requires opening a manual door to access the third floor.
 The three manual doors to the SWAN office are quite heavy.
-The main door to the office requires access to a narrow hallway which leads to the main space.
+The main door to the office requires access to a narrow hallway (approximately 95 cm wide) which leads to the main space.

 The washrooms are not fully accessible.
 There is one private, gender-neutral bathroom equipped with a shower and it require a key that SWAN staff can provide to you.
 The binary washrooms are not wheelchair accessible and the stalls are one size.
 There is no changing table available.